alexchantastic/figma-export/README.md

 # figma-export

-figma-export is a CLI tool for bulk exporting Figma files to your local desktop in Figma's proprietary `.fig` format.
+figma-export is a CLI tool for bulk exporting Figma and FigJam files to your local desktop in Figma's proprietary `.fig`/`.jam` format.

 This tool leverages [Figma's REST API](https://www.figma.com/developers/api) and [Playwright](https://playwright.dev/) to automate discovering Figma files and downloading them.